CatStarwind/Coldfusion-Datatables/README.md

 Coldfusion-DataTables
 =======================

-Coldfusion(9+) CFC to handle server side processing of jQuery DataTables.
+Coldfusion CFC to handle server side processing of jQuery DataTables.
+Root files are DataTables v1.10.x and v1.9.x processing combined.
+The folders are dedicated files to each version, though might be outdated.

 ##DataTables v1.10.x (DT_1.10)##
 #####DataTables.cfc####
 #####DTCalls.cfc####